safesoftware/fme-CityJSON/README.md

 are 0 errors.

 ## Installation Instructions
+The latest beta versions of FME now already ship with this included.
-There are several steps necessary to extend FME to include this CityJSON Format support.
+If you wish to update FME yourself, there are several steps necessary to extend FME to include this CityJSON Format support.

 * The Plugin:
 **Build the CityJSON plugin, using the instructions above.
 This will produce a file `fmecityjson.so` file on Linux and macOS (a `.dylib` will be created under macOS, but the CMake will rename it to a `.so` otherwise FME won't work), or a `fmecityjson.dll` file on Windows.
 Copy this file into the `plugins` subdirectory where FME is installed.